 - To inform your questions when you contact support.

-Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
-For an efficient utility to take UI screenshots, we recommend a browser pugin called "Lightshot", or use your OS's built-in snipping tool.
+User Interface Issues: Including a screenshot along with a clear description of the problem can really help us understand the issue.
+For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot" or using your OS's built-in snipping tool.